colinbrookes/hevelian-activemq/README.md

 # hevelian-activemq

+Instructions should be updated according to the latest changes.

 Enterprise class software for the rest of us.

 Run Apache ActiveMQ as a WAR deployment in Tomcat and reduce the number of processes you need to start up.